136507225-myseneca/temporal/readme.md

 ### write a CICD for the app

-The CICD process can be handeled with aws codePipline and the buildspec file containes the CICD stages for code AWS Code build to deploy the application.
+The CICD process can be handeled with aws codePipline and the buildspec file containes the CICD stages for AWS Code build to deploy the application.
 AWS_ACCESS_KEY_ID, REPOSITORY_URI, TAG are all held in code build enviroment vaiables

 ### How would you improve this app?